-Students will work together to create a skit which demonstrates how to include their peers
+Students will work together to create a skit that demonstrates how to include their peers

-Divide students into groups of 3-5 (or smaller if needed to adhere to your school's COVID protocols), and explain that today, their task is to create a skit that demonstrates how students can be inclusive of everyone.
+Divide students into groups of 3-5 and explain that today, their task is to create a skit that demonstrates how students can be inclusive of everyone.
 Print the skit prompts on the next page, cut into strips, and give each group a prompt.

-Teachers are also encouraged to create their own skit prompts if the ones provided are not relevant to students' lived experience.
+Teachers are also encouraged to create their own skit prompts if the ones provided are not relevant to students' lived experiences.